-If they both originated from geographically close regions, chances are good they pair well together.
+If the cheese and its new friend both originate from geographically close regions, chances are good they pair well together.

 What exactly is a flavor bridge?
 Like the name suggests, flavor bridges are ingredients you can use to create a stronger connection between cheese and your food or drink of choice.

 Let’s get practical with an example.
-One of our favorite flavor bridges that work with a variety of cheeses is plain-old honey.
+One of our favorite flavor bridges that works with a variety of cheeses is plain old honey.

 Bridges can help connect two otherwise contrasting flavors.